 Measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term residents that saw functional improvements, such as with activities of daily living.
-Higher levels of independence with ADL's usually correlates with higher quality rehabilitation.
+This indicates the percent of short-term stay patients who experienced functional improvements, such as with activities of daily living.

 Scores for Yakima, WA